 Champagne and Foie Gras

-The huge vaulted hall in the tiny Provençal village was unheated.
-I guessed the air temperature to be around 7'C; perfect for champagne but uncomfortable.
-Seventeen people in coats and scarves turned and looked up when I came in so I hurriedly sat on the only available chair.
+The huge vaulted hall in the tiny Provençal village was unheated. the air temperature was around 7'C; perfect for champagne but uncomfortable.
+Last to arrive, 17 people in coats and scarves turned and looked so I hurriedly sat on the only available chair.

 On a smaller table behind was a basket of bread and a tray of sliced foie gras.
 Under the table, a case containing 8 bottles of champagne.
 The great hall where we sat had been in its 400 year history: a penitent chapel, a cinema, a restaurant and a garage.
 Now it was being converted into a gallery/exhibition space above the Mirabeau wine cave.
 In my reduced circumstances I'd almost forgotten wine was available in bottles and for me 'award winning' meant 22 euros for a 5 litre bag in box drinkable when heavily diluted with tap water.

 At last the next bottle came.
 Moët et Chandon.
-'Mo-ay,' purred the blonde woman next to me.
-'Actually, I know it's pretentious but it's Moët with a T.' I said.
-'Dutch name...'
-A voice in my head told me to shut up but I didn't.
+'Mo-ay,' purred the larger blonde next to me.
+'Actually, I know it sounds wrong but it's Moët with a T.' I said.
+'Dutch...'
+A voice in my head told me to shut up but was ignored.
 'The chairman of Moët told me at a lunch party.
 It was a Royal Warrant Holders' do.
 Lovely man he was, Viscount Marchwood.
 Then we staggered across the road to Buckingham Palace to the Garden Party.
 Dead drunk we were.
 It's the only way, torture otherwise.'
 She looked at me.
-At that moment Geoffrey piped up, 'Moët et Chandon', pronouncing the T softly.
+At that moment Geoffrey piped up, 'Moët et Chandon', pronouncing the T.

-The smokers, of which I was one, repaired to the terrace and immediately compared notes on the temperature of our homes and how many items of clothing we had to wear.
+Afterwards on the terrace the smokers compared notes on the temperature of our homes and how many items of clothing we had to wear.
 Victoria's Aunt Penny won with 17.
-It may not be universally true but I've found folk with the least money who smoke are often the best laugh.
-I had no idea how well off my smoking buddies were but none of us turned on an electric heater for more than 10 minutes.
+Often folk with the least money who smoke are the best laugh.
+I had no idea how well off my smoking buddies were but none of us had turned on an electric heater for more than 10 minutes.
 I was vilified for keeping a towel rail on in the bathroom ALL day.
-I excused myself with the fact they all had gorgeous houses and I lived in a tumbling down concrete shack that was leaking and where the washing machine shredded my clothes.
+I excused myself with the fact they all had gorgeous houses and I lived in a tumbling down leaking concrete shack with a washing machine shredded my clothes and kitchen sink which the week before had became confused and filled itself with faeces.
 'There's only so much misery one can put up.'
 They nodded.
 Aunt Penny handed me a Marlboro Light.
 'Come to New Year at La Tarante, 30 euros a head.
 We're all mad, you'll have a great time.'
-I thought anxiously about the 30 euros and said I might.
+I said might.